-Exploration of a problem in one of the sub-fields of political science.
+In-depth exploration of an issue or area in one of the fields of political science.
+Recent seminars have focused on the American Presidency and specifically on the administrations of John F. Kennedy, Lyndon B. Johnson, Richard Nixon and Ronald Reagan.
 Topic and format will vary from year to year.
 Students will propose, research, and write a major paper in political science and then present their paper and findings in a public presentation.
 Required of all seniors.